The following are important considerations for ArcGIS Online organization administrators when working with ArcGIS Velocity.

 Consider which users need real-time privileges

 ArcGIS Velocity allows users to create feeds, real-time analytics, and big data analytics to work with tracking and observation data.
 Both feeds and real-time analytics are continuous or real-time tasks, meaning they are always running and consuming capacity in your Velocity subscription.
 You may want to consider the key feeds and real-time analytics needed for your organizational workflows and limit the privileges for these items to users who will manage those processes.
-For more information, see Create roles and assign users.
+Administrators can view, edit, start, and stop items created by other users.
+For more information on user privileges, see Create roles and assign users.

 A common pattern is running a defined set of feeds and associated real-time analytics that process and store the incoming data in a feature layer.
 A broader set of users can then run adhoc big data analytics against the feature layer to answer different mission-related questions.